G-Vida/Facial_Recognition_Eigenfaces/README.md

 ## Project for "Analisi tempo-frequenza e multiscala" (Course 2023/2024)

 <br>
-The "Eigenfaces" algorithm works by projecting face images onto a subspace of principal components (eigenfaces) and classifying an unknown face by comparing it to known faces based on the minimum distance between projections.
+The "Eigenfaces" algorithm works by projecting face images on a subspace of principal components (eigenfaces) and classifying an unknown face by comparing it to known faces based on the minimum distance between projections.
 The goal is to determine whether the face matches an individual in a dataset. <br>
 A dataset of 40 individuals was considered (not available in the repository), each with 10 available images.
 It was divided into a training set and a test set by partitioning the images into two subsets, selecting k images per subject for training and 10-k for testing.

 <br><br>